bxk21/notRTS/README.md

 All entities have resources that are handed to whatever entity killed it.
 Experience is written this way.
 All Chargers are simply spawned with 10 exp each, which the player collects on death.

+Chests are the "mineable" resource.
+The user gets close to it, "mines" for a second and obtains a standard amount of the resource from the "source".
+In this case, however, there's only one "chest" in the "source", so it disappears after use.

 ### Cooldowns

 Entities have Timings (implemented as cooldowns in EntityPC) that can prevent the Entity from doing the action again (from the period of “start” to “end”) or prevent all action (from the period of “inoperableStart” to “inoperableEnd”).
 The cooldowns are on BasicAttack (cooldown of ½ second) Dash (cooldown of 2 seconds) and Mine ( just half of a second so the user can’t doubletap the mine button and restart the process by accident).